quidprocrow/javascript-continued-learning/README.md

 I want to be careful about thinking about declaration and closures, and will detail this momentarily.
 Put more specifically by [Arindam Paul](https://www.youtube.com/watch?v=QyUFheng6J0): `a closure is an implicit, permanant link between a function and its scope chain.`

 Let's clarify this by noting that scope and closure are related but separate concepts.
-A scope describes what is contained in a particular block of code; a closure describes what a function has access to.
+A scope describes what is contained in a particular block of code; a closure describes what a function has *access* to.
 What a function has access is defined through Javascript's Runtime execution, which makes two passes when given javascript code to run: a compilation phase; and an execution phase.
+These two phases create separate memory allocations for function invocations --  and it's that memory allocation, taken with the scope chain of the function, that determines what variables are 'enclosed' within  a function, and so  constitute its closure.
+Let me explain this  using Arindam Paul's excellent summary  of Javascript runtime.

 #### Compilation Phase versus Execution Phase
 ##### Simple version
 1. Compilation phase: all variable declarations are assigned memory space without yet being assigned value; all function declarations are tested for syntax errors, then stored in memory as strings.
 2. Execution phase: all variables are assigned value.
-In the event of assignment without prior memory allocation, variable created and then assigned.
+In the event of assignment without prior memory allocation, variables are created and then assigned.
-3. If any functions are invoked, immediately enters a local execution context for that function.
+3. If any functions are invoked, immediately enters a local execution context (a memory allocation) for that function.
 4. That execution context goes through a compilation phase using the same previous specifications, then enters an execution phase where variables are assigned and functions are invoked (entering further local execution contexts as necessary).
 5. Garbage collection then determines whether any variables remain reachable in the invoking context.
 6. If yes, those reachable values persist; otherwise, they are scrapped.